The Invasion (professional wrestling): Focus on the McMahons

+Lack of major WCW and ECW talent

-Many fans had dreamed of a day where they could pit WWF and WCW wrestlers against each other, but the storyline's final match ended with four WWF wrestlers brawling it out.
+Many wrestling fans had dreamed of a day where they would see WWF and WCW wrestlers compete against each other, but the Invasion storyline's final match ended with four WWF wrestlers wrestling.
 On TSN's Off the Record, host Michael Landsberg asked Booker T why the Invasion – which he stated should have been one of the biggest money angles in wrestling history – was in his words a failure on pay-per-view.
-Booker responded: That wasn't the true WCW.
+Booker T responded: That wasn't the true WCW.
 I mean, we didn't have guys like Goldberg.
 We didn't have Sting.
 We didn't have Kevin Nash.
 We didn't have all the major players in the WCW to face the WWF superstars.